 The Brazeal Honors College Endowed Diversity Scholarship Fund was created in 2004 by Jim and Cathy Brazeal in order to attract and retain the best young scholars to the MU campus and Honors College.
-This funding is one aspect of addressing the issues of affordability, access, and diversity in recruitment and retention of academically talented undergraduate students from ethnic groups that are typically underrepresented in higher education, particularly African-American students.
+This funding is one aspect of addressing the issues of affordability, access, and diversity in recruitment and retention of academically talented undergraduate students from ethnic groups that are typically underrepresented in higher education, particularly Black or African-American students.

 Award Amount and Expectations

 - At least $15,000 per year, renewable for a total of four years

 - An additional $6,000 to cover the costs associated with an MU Study Abroad Program

 Recipients of the Brazeal Scholarship are eligible to receive National Merit or Bright Flight Scholarships.
 They may not combine it with certain general University Scholarships, including the Curators Scholars Award, Excellence Award, Chancellor’s Scholarship, George C. Brooks Scholarship, Diversity Award, Mizzou Scholars Award, Mark Twain Nonresident Scholarship, Mizzou Heritage Award, or the Dr. Donald Suggs Scholarship.

 The Brazeal award is open to incoming freshmen who are Black or African-American.
 Recipients must have a minimum ACT composite score of 32 or an SAT score of 1420 and be admitted to the MU Honors College.

 *Qualified applicants may be identified through the George C Brooks Scholarship application pool.
 Students are encouraged to apply for this award and more information can be found here.

 Incoming freshmen who are eligible for this scholarship program can click here for instructions on how to apply.
 Please note, your MU and Honors College application must be submitted by December 1st, but you don’t have to be admitted by that date.